Catholic Church in England and Wales

 The Catholic Church in England and Wales (Ecclesia Catholica in Anglia et Cambria; Yr Eglwys Gatholig yng Nghymru a Lloegr) is part of the worldwide Catholic Church in full communion with the Holy See.
-Its origins date from the 6th century, when Pope Gregory I through the Benedictine missionary, Augustine of Canterbury, intensified the evangelization of the Kingdom of Kent linking it to the Holy See in 597 AD.
+Its origins date from the 6th century, when Pope Gregory I through a Roman missionary and Benedictine monk, Augustine, later Augustine of Canterbury, intensified the evangelization of the Kingdom of Kent, linking it to the Holy See in 597 AD.

 This unbroken communion with the Holy See lasted until King Henry VIII ended it in 1534.
 Communion with Rome was restored by Queen Mary I in 1555 following the Second Statute of Repeal and eventually finally broken by Elizabeth I's 1559 Religious Settlement, which made "no significant concessions to Catholic opinion represented by the church hierarchy and much of the nobility."

-For two hundred and fifty years the government forced members of the pre-Reformation Catholic Church known as recusants to go underground and seek academic training in Catholic Europe, where exiled English clergy set up schools and seminaries for the sons of English recusant families.
+For 250 years, the government forced members of the pre-Reformation Catholic Church known as recusants to go underground and seek academic training in Catholic Europe, where exiled English clergy set up schools and seminaries for the sons of English recusant families.
 The government also placed legislative restrictions on Catholics, some continuing into the 20th century, while the ban on Catholic worship lasted until the Catholic Relief Act 1791.
 The ban did not, however, affect foreign embassies in London, although serving priests could be hounded.
-During this time, the English Catholic community was divided between the upper classes, aristocracy and gentry, and the working class.
+During this time, the English Catholic Church was divided between the upper classes, aristocracy and gentry, and the working class.

+The Catholic Bishops' Conference of England and Wales claims 6.2 million members.

-At the 2001 United Kingdom census, there were 4.2 million Catholics in England and Wales, some 8% of the population.
+That makes it the second largest single church if Christianity is divided into separate denominations.
+In the 2001 United Kingdom census, Catholics in England and Wales were roughly 8% of the population.
 One hundred years earlier, in 1901, they represented only 4.8% of the population.
 In 1981, 8.7% of the population of England and Wales were Catholic.
-In 2009, post the 2004 enlargement of the European Union, when thousands of Central Europeans (mainly heavily Catholic Poles, Lithuanians, Slovakians and Slovenians) came to England, an Ipsos Morioka poll found that 9.6%, or 5.2 million people, were Catholics in England and Wales.
-In the 2021 census, 81.7% of the population of the two countries were white, down from 86% in 2011, with the Christian population (of Catholic, Anglican, non-Conformists, and unaffiliated Christians together) dropping to 46% (about 27.6 million people).
+In 2009, post the 2004 enlargement of the European Union, when thousands of Central Europeans (mainly heavily Catholic Poles, Lithuanians, Slovaks, and Slovenes) came to England, an Ipsos Morioka poll found that 9.6% were Catholics in England and Wales.
+In the 2021 census, the total Christian population dropped to 46% (about 27.6 million people).

-In North West England one in five are church adherents, a result of large-scale Irish migration in the nineteenth century as well as the high number of English recusants in Lancashire.
+In North West England one in five are Catholic, a result of the high number of English recusants in Lancashire and large-scale Irish migration in the 19th century particularly centered in Liverpool.